shuvamlal9/download_audioset/README.md

     python3 as_download_unbalanced.py

 This could take up to a month to download all the audio files completely ^, so I wouldn't recommend downloading the unbalanced dataset unless you have an external hard disk or another storage medium to store the files.
 Note if you exit the script and re-run it later, it will continue where the download left off (based on # of audio files downloaded thus far in the loop), and it has an easy-to-see progress bar using tqdm.

+## Run this project on Colab
+Adding this part, as this will remove the complexities of server banning.
+1. Go through the ```setup.py``` file and install the required libraries using ```!pip install module_name```.
+2. Setup shell congfiguration and run the python script like
+    ```
+        %%shell
+        python as_download_unbalanced.py
+    ```
+Using Colab will be boon, as you can easily handle the files by mounting your Google Drive ;)

 ```
 1%|▎                                                     | 6681/1048573 [01:11<129:14:33,  2.24it/s]/m/09x0r